-I spend my time helping non-meanies with their copywriting and LinkedIn queries.
-I know that many of them want to reciprocate when I give them help.
+I help non-meanies with their copywriting and LinkedIn queries.
+I know that many of them want to reciprocate, hence this post.

 - Share my blog